-The following summarizes the material terms of the notes offered hereby and the indenture pursuant to which they will be issued.
-The summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the notes and the indenture.
+The following summarizes the material terms of the Class A Notes offered hereby and the indenture pursuant to which they will be issued.
+The summary does not purport to be complete and is qualified in its entirety by reference to the provisions of the Class A Notes and the indenture.
 The following summary supplements the description of the general terms and provisions of the notes of any given series and the related indenture set forth in the prospectus.
+On the closing date the Class B Notes will initially be acquired by the depositor as partial consideration for the receivables, and will then be further conveyed to the originator as partial consideration for the receivables.
+We have included information with respect to the Class B Notes in this prospectus supplement solely to provide you with a better understanding of the offered notes.